Aristide Guarneri: International career

-Guarnieri obtained 21 caps for Italy between 1963–1968, scoring one goal against the USSR in 1966, with Lev Yashin in goal.
+Guarnieri obtained 21 caps for Italy between 1963 and 1968, scoring one goal against the USSR in 1966, with Lev Yashin in goal.
 He made his debut against the defending World Champions Brazil on 12 May 1963, which ended in a 3–0 victory for Italy.
 He was included in Italy's squad for the 1966 FIFA World Cup, playing one game, and he won the 1968 UEFA European Football Championship with Italy, on home soil.